joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 **Katatonia** released another incredible album, in **Dead End Kings**.

 I've been a fan of **Macklemore** since 2009's _Unplanned Mixtape EP_.
 But I really started paying close attention when he and Ryan Lewis put out 2010's _The VS_ and _The VS Redux_. _Vipassana_ was my jam.
-It's been several years, but I could sware he put out a _The VS_ EP and some months later repackaged it with remixed in _The VS Redux_ but I can't find a real instance of _The VS_ by itself (need to keep google).
+It's been several years, but I swear he put out a _The VS_ EP and some months later repackaged it with remixed in _The VS Redux_ but I can't find a real instance of _The VS_ by itself (need to keep googling).

 So now, in 2012, they come along and release an album that would catapult them beyond their own ambitions.
 Of course, the record didn't truly hit its stride until 2013 - because not everyone keeps a close watch on underground-to-mainstream artist transitions.

 **P.O.S** released his most polarizing record - an odd mix of I don't know how to describe, tracks, in _We Don't Even Live Here_.
 From some solid, truly great songs (the couple I included here) to vulgar craziness - _Fuck Your Stuff_, this album still leaves me scratching my head a bit.
-It's now 2014 and I should probably re-visit this record.
+It's now 2015 and I should probably re-visit this record.

 ### Volume 9 Tracklisting